Connect to datasets in the Power BI service from Power BI Desktop

 - For Content Packs from My Organization, once copied, you cannot replace the report created on the service and/or a report created as part of copying a Content Pack with a live connection.
 Attempts to do so result in a warning that prompts you to rename the file, and publish.
 In this situation, you can only replace published live connected reports.

-- Deleting a shared dataset in the Power BI service means you can no longer access that dataset from Power BI Desktop.
+- Deleting a shared dataset in the Power BI service means no one can access that dataset any longer from Power BI Desktop.